cosmos/cosmos-sdk/x/slashing/README.md

 want to slash them equally, and thus we can enact the above change.

 > Note: This change may make sense for current Tendermint consensus, but maybe
-> not for a different consensus algorithm or future versions of Tendermint that
+> not for a different consensus algorithm or future versions of CometBFT that
 > may want to punish at different levels (for example, partial slashing).

 ## Parameters